Developmental Education

 MISSION

-The mission of developmental education under the department of Academic Advising at A&M-Texarkana is to facilitate the academically challenging, engaging, and rewarding growth and scholarly development of students whose assessment scores suggest they need our services to help students sharpen their skills, enable students to satisfy the Texas Success Initiative Assessment (TSIA), and ensure students enroll and succeed in college level courses.
+The mission of developmental education (DE) under the department of Academic Advising at Texas A&M University-Texarkana (A&M-Texarkana) is to facilitate the academically challenging, engaging, and rewarding growth and scholarly development of students whose assessment scores suggest they need our services to help students sharpen their skills, enable students to satisfy the Texas Success Initiative Assessment (TSIA), and ensure students enroll and succeed in college level courses.

 PURPOSE

-The purpose of the Developmental Education Plan for Texas A&M University-Texarkana (A&M-Texarkana) is to provide pertinent information about our developmental education program.
+The purpose of the Developmental Education (DE) Plan for Texas A&M University-Texarkana is to provide pertinent information about the University's developmental education program.

 TEXAS SUCCESS INITIATIVE (TSI) REQUIREMENTS

-According to Texas Administrative Code (Title 19, Part 1, Chapter 4, Subchapter C, Rule §4.54), students who attend higher education institutions in Texas must show mastery of determined levels (i.e., readiness standards) of writing, reading, and mathematics skills.
+According to Texas Administrative Code (Title 19, Part 1, Chapter 4, Subchapter C, Rule §4.54), students who attend higher education institutions in Texas must show mastery of determined levels (i.e., readiness standards) of English, Language Arts, and Reading (ELAR) and mathematics skills.

 HB 2223